arman-ali-dev/Operating-System/README.md

 #### How a file can be protected?
 A file can be protected by controlling how users access it.
 Protection ensures that only authorized users can read, write, or execute a file.
 File protection prevents accidental or malicious modifications or deletions.

+#### Various Protection Mechanisms:
+##### 1. Access Control (Permission-based):
+  - Every file has permissions (read, write, execute) for three types of users:
+  - Owner (User)
+  - Group
+  - Others
+  - Example in Linux: rwxr--r-- → Owner can read/write/execute, group and others can only read.

+##### 2. Password Protection:
+Files are locked with passwords.
+Only users who know the password can access the file.
+This is a basic level of security and not very scalable.

+##### 3. Encryption:
+File contents are encoded using encryption algorithms.
+Only authorized users with the correct decryption key can access the data.
+Very secure, especially for sensitive information.

+##### 4. User Authentication:
+Operating system ensures that only authenticated (logged-in) users can access certain files.
+This is tied with user accounts and access levels.

+##### 5. File Attributes (Read-Only, Hidden, System):
+Files can be marked as read-only to prevent modifications.
+Hidden files are not visible to casual users.
+System files are protected from changes to maintain OS stability.

+##### 6. Backup and Versioning:
+Files are periodically backed up.
+Versioning allows rollback to a previous safe state if tampered or corrupted.

+##### 7. Audit and Monitoring:
+Tracks access and changes to files.
+Helps detect unauthorized access and take necessary action.

+#### Conclusion:
+By combining multiple protection mechanisms like permissions, encryption, authentication, and monitoring, file security is ensured against unauthorized access and corruption.